kyma-project/cli/.github/actions/standards-violation-info/no-violation-message.md

 # ✅ Proposed changes verification passed

-This Pull Request comes with up-to-date documentation and with no illegal standard output usages.
+This pull request comes with up-to-date documentation and no illegal standard output usages.

-Find more detailed info in the `verify / standards (pull_request_target)` action.
+Find more detailed information in the `verify / standards (pull_request_target)` action.